johanberntsson/PunyInform/documentation/guides/game-authors-guide.md

 Labrande](https://github.com/hlabrand/retro-scripts).
 Both Åsman's and Labrande's programs can output any number of abbreviations in Inform's expected format and can handle Inform 6's newest gametext format, introduced in version 6.35.
+Currently PunyInform requires version 6.36, so these program are useful for all PunyInform developers.

-Starting with Inform 6.35, you can declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX_ABBREVS to 96 and MAX_DYNAMIC_STRINGS to 0), which saves even more space.
+You can now declare up to 96 abbreviations (if you don't declare any "low strings" - that is, set the compiler switches MAX_ABBREVS to 96 and MAX_DYNAMIC_STRINGS to 0), which saves even more space.
 You could expect savings of up to 7kb on a 128kb file!